explodinglabs/explodinglabs.github.io/_posts/jsonrpc/2021-08-09-jsonrpcserver-5-changes.markdown

 </div>

 Version 5 is a complete rebuild.
 The usage remains mostly the same except for a few important changes.
-For the full version 5 documentation, go [here](https://www.jsonrpcserver.com/en/latest/).
+Full version 5 documentation is [here](https://www.jsonrpcserver.com/en/latest/).

 <div class="video-container">